saksham324/sudoku-solver-creator/README.md

-# Your Team Name
+# The C Crew
-## Your Team Members
+## Brody, Saksham, Sayuri
 ## CS50 Fall 2021, Final Project - Sudoku 2.0

-GitHub usernames:
+GitHub usernames: SayuriMagnabosco,

 *Please replace this text with any comments you have about the assignment.
 Your solutions should be in other files as defined by the assignment.*